manuu1999/Arduino_Project/README.md

 ## How to Use
 1. Upload the MIDI code to Arduino Leonardo and connect it to a DAW.
 2. Upload the MP3 playback code to Arduino Uno with an SD card containing songs.
-3. Assemble the hardware (based on the documentation)
+3. Assemble the hardware (see wiring details in the documentation).
-4. Use the keyboard for live music creation and playback system for background tracks.
+4. Use the keyboard for live music creation and the playback system for background tracks.

 ## Authors
 **Dion Ibra, Elton Zijadin Malici, Manuel Buser**